getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 ### Performance

 As for mutation testing runtime, we were quite positively surprised.
-Larger packages like our core, browser and node packages took on average 20-30 minutes to run in our GitHub CI.
+Larger packages like our core and node packages took on average 20-25 minutes to run in our GitHub CI.

 ![Performance Trace Waterfall of an entire Mutation Test run](/images/js-mutation-testing-our-sdks/mt-trace.png)